 They are the unofficial mascots of Madagascar and probably the most famous Malagasy lemurs: The ring-tailed lemurs (Lemur catta).
-Their portraits grace the logo of Madagascar National Parks (MNP), countless t-shirts and company emblems.
-A full grown ring-tailed lemur weighs maximally 3.5 kg.
-The ringed tail is with 60 cm longer than the whole body which is only 40-45 cm.
-In contrast to many other lemurs of Madagascar, for example the Indri, ring-tailed lemurs are enormously adaptable.
+Their portraits grace the logo of Madagascar National Parks (MNP), countless t-shirts, and company emblems.
+A full-grown ring-tailed lemur weighs maximally 3.5 kg.
+The ringed tail is 60 cm longer than the whole body which is only 40-45 cm.
+In contrast to many other lemurs of Madagascar, for example, the Indri, ring-tailed lemurs are enormously adaptable.
 That is why they have been kept and bred in zoos worldwide successfully for decades.
 With their characteristic black and white tail and the black eye mask, they soon became darlings of the public.
-Accordingly, ring-tailed lemurs are among the best researched lemurs of Madagascar.
-And with these researches, a lot of curiosities have been uncovered.
+Accordingly, ring-tailed lemurs are among the best-researched lemurs of Madagascar.
+And with this researches, a lot of curiosities have been uncovered.

 Scientists today know, for example, that the tail of these lemurs always has 13 to 15 stripes.
-Male ring-tailed lemurs have a penis bone just like dogs, gorillas and walruses – by the way, humans do not have one.
+Male ring-tailed lemurs have a penis bone just like dogs, gorillas, and walruses – by the way, humans do not have one.
 Even females have a smaller clitoris bone.
-Ring-tailed lemurs spend one third of the day walking on the ground.
+Ring-tailed lemurs spend one-third of the day walking on the ground.
 This is very extraordinary for a lemur species since most lemurs avoid touching the ground under any circumstances.
 Especially communication among ring-tailed lemurs has been a focus of research.
 Scientists know more than 25 different calls and sounds.
 The lemurs purr like cats if they like something and bark like dogs when they want to threaten someone.
-Males can even threat others with the smell of their stink glands.
-In zoos, the oldest ring-tailed lemur reached an age of 27 years, while its relative in wilderness only become half that old.
+Males can even threaten others with the smell of their stink glands.
+In zoos, the oldest ring-tailed lemur reached the age of 27 years, while its relative in the wilderness only become half that old.

-In Madagascar, you do not only find ring-tailed lemurs in zoos, but mainly in their natural habitat.
+In Madagascar, you do not only find ring-tailed lemurs in zoos but mainly in their natural habitat.
 They inhabit the dry areas of the southwest.
-In the west, their distribution range is limited by Mangoky river and the city Belo sur Mer, in the north limits are the foothills of the Andringitra mountains near Ambalavao.
+In the west, their distribution range is limited by Mangoky river and the city Belo sur Mer, the northern limits are the foothills of the Andringitra mountains near Ambalavao.
 In the south, they occur in Andohahela, Isalo, Tsimanampetsotsa and Zombitse-Vohibasia until Tolagnaro (earlier Fort Dauphin).
 Most of these areas consist of dry and spiny forests as well as savannahs.
-The rainy season is short there, and during all other month climate is rather dry and hot.
+The rainy season is short there, and during all other months, the climate is rather dry and hot.
 Only the populations in Andringitra Mountains and Anja Community Reserve have a moderate climate with more rain, but also much lower temperatures.
-The populations are widely scattered and isolated from each other, so the IUCN list them as “endangered” on red list of threatened species.
+The populations are widely scattered and isolated from each other, so the IUCN list them as “endangered” on the red list of threatened species.

-At an age of five months, the young ring-tailed lemurs are weaned.
+At the age of five months, the young ring-tailed lemurs are weaned.
 Their diet widens from day to day until they eat everything their older family members eat, too.
 Ring-tailed lemurs are no picky eaters.
-They favor fruits which of course are mainly available during rainy season.
-But the diet is extended with flowers, leaves and insects.
+They favor fruits which of course are mainly available during the rainy season.
+But the diet is extended with flowers, leaves, and insects.
 And if a too slow chameleon crosses their path, they will not despise it.